 Most of the time, when people talk about pluralism they’re talking about religious pluralism, or the idea of different religions thriving alongside one another in a single society.
 This is not the only form of pluralism, just the most common usage of the word.

-II.
+III.
 Types of Pluralism

 There are two main types of pluralism:

-- The Fact of Pluralism is descriptive.
 That is, it’s a fact about the way the world is, whether we like it or not.
 The fact of pluralism is easy to see in the world today where nearly every country on earth contains multiple languages, cultures, religions, ethnicities, and political views.
 However, this is really nothing new: global trade has been “pluralizing” society for thousands of years, so modern technology has only accelerated what was already going on.

-- The Ideal of Pluralism is prescriptive, meaning it’s about the way things should be.
 The ideal of pluralism is the argument that we all need to accept and embrace pluralism and let go of any feelings of intolerance.
 The ideal of pluralism holds that societies are strongest when they synthesize multiple perspectives rather than insisting on a single religious or cultural view.

 To avoid confusion, this article will use the second definition; “Pluralism” will mean the ideal, and we’ll use the word “plurality” to discuss the fact.

-III.
 Pluralism vs. Syncretism vs. Tolerance vs. Majoritarianism

 In a society with high plurality, people may have all kinds of different beliefs, appearances, and habits., which may or may not conflict sometimes.
 Imagine: